 For a fun way to practice spelling and push students with word games check out SpellMania.
 This free iPad app asks children to locate words on a grid.
 A super cool feature is the ability to tap on any word to access a complete dictionary entry.
 SpellMania includes three options for students: Free Play, Puzzle Mode and Time Attack.

-Check out my Common Core aligned lesson plans for teaching with iPads!
+Check out all of my Common Core aligned lesson plans for teaching English Language Arts with mobile devices!

 Read this post in Spanish!